vrecan/death/README.md

 objects = append(objects, &{}newType) // this will work as long as the type implements a Close method

-//when you want to block for shutdown signals death.WaitForDeath(objects) // this will finish when a signal of your type is sent to your application
+//when you want to block for shutdown signals death.WaitForDeath(objects...) // this will finish when a signal of your type is sent to your application
 ```